xnodesdevelopers/GARFIELD-V11-CORE/README.md

 ## 🏆 &nbsp; `𝖦𝖨𝖵𝖤  𝖢𝖱𝖤𝖣𝖨𝖳`

 > **This is the 100% original project — every file, every plugin, every line of code built from scratch by Tharindu Liyanage.
-If you use, fork, or deploy this — give proper credit. 🙏**
+If you use, fork, modify, or deploy this — you MUST give proper credit. 🙏**

 ```
 ╔══════════════════════════════════════════════════════════════════════╗
 ║                                                                      ║
-║   ✅  Keep the original developer name visible in your README        ║
+║   ✅  Keep original developer name visible in your README            ║
 ║   ✅  Link back to this repository in your fork or project           ║
+║   ✅  If you MODIFY this code — mention Tharindu Liyanage, Xnodes    ║
+║   ✅  If you FORK this repo — credit the original author             ║
-║   ✅  Do NOT remove the footer or claim this as your own original    ║
+║   ✅  Do NOT remove the footer or claim as your own original         ║
-║   ✅  A simple credit line costs nothing — it supports open source   ║
+║   ✅  A simple credit costs nothing — it supports open source        ║
+║                                                                      ║
+║   ❌  Do NOT reupload without credit                                 ║
+║   ❌  Do NOT sell or monetize without permission                     ║
 ║                                                                      ║
 ╚══════════════════════════════════════════════════════════════════════╝
 ```